fortunkam/fortunkam.github.io/_posts/2022-08-24-importing-soap-apis-to-api-management-using-terraform.markdown

 The api can then be deployed using the usual `terraform plan|apply` commands.

-As alway, more complete examples can be found on my [github](https://github.com/fortunkam/apim-terraform-soap-import)
+As always, more complete examples can be found on my [github](https://github.com/fortunkam/apim-terraform-soap-import)